The effective running Hubble constant in SNe Ia as a marker for the dark energy nature

 Introducing the following standard definitions and normalization condition:

 then, Eq.\eqref{dem4} can be restated as:

-Thus, we see that, our model, corresponds to an evolutionary dark energy scenario, according to the analysis of the DESI Collaboration (\cite{desi, desi2}), see also (\cite{colgain_Dainotti, Giare_Robust_DDE}).
-The expansion rate above contains three free parameters, i.e. $\Omega_m^0$, $w$ and $\gamma_0$, to which we have to add the value of $H_0$, when the Hubble parameter is reconstructed.
+Thus, we see that, our model, corresponds to an evolutionary dark energy scenario, according to the analysis of the DESI Collaboration \citep{desi, desi2}, see also \citet{colgain_Dainotti, Giare_Robust_DDE}.
+The expansion rate above contains three free parameters, i.e. $\Omega_{m0}$, $w$ and $\gamma_0$, to which we have to add the value of $H_0$, when the Hubble parameter is reconstructed.

-In order to ensure that the proposed model behaves well near $z\simeq0$ and, in particular, that it fulfills the luminosity-redshift relation (\cite{riess2016, efstathiou2021}), we analyze the cosmographic parameters.
+In order to ensure that the proposed model behaves well near $z\simeq0$ and, in particular, that it fulfills the luminosity-redshift relation \citep{riess2016, efstathiou2021}, we analyze the cosmographic parameters \citep{weinberg-grav-cosm}.
 It is easy to check that the deceleration parameter $q_0$ can be stated as follows:

-Hence, according to Eq.\eqref{dem9}, we get
+Hence, according to Eq.\eqref{dem9}, we get:

-where $q_0^{\Lambda CDM}$ denotes the standard $\Lambda$ CDM - value of the deceleration parameter.
-Thus, in order to remain close to this value, in what follows, we require the condition $\gamma _0=3$. \\ Therefore, the Eq.\eqref{dem9} in this limit becomes:
+where $q_0^{\Lambda CDM}$ denotes the standard $\Lambda$CDM value of the deceleration parameter.
+Thus, in order to remain close to this value, in what follows, we require the condition $\gamma _0=3$. \\ Therefore, in this limit, Eq.\eqref{dem9} reduces to:

-and since it is modified Hubble parameter, we can derive the theoretical running Hubble constant function, substituting this expression in Eq.\eqref{eq:H_0_z_2} it results in:
+and given this modified Hubble parameter, we can derive the corresponding theoretical running Hubble constant function by substituting this expression into Eq.\eqref{eq:H_0_z_2}, yielding: